 'Spheres' by Alfredo Häberli for BMW: 'Spheres' is a study into the values of future mobility on a conceptual level.
-Alfredo Häberli works on the belief that 'silence, space and time' are what constitute luxury in the future - that it is beyond the material dimension.
+Alfredo Häberli (opens in new tab) works on the belief that 'silence, space and time' are what constitutes luxury in the future - that it is beyond the material dimension.
 We are taken on a journey that begins with childhood memories, sketches and studies.
 It ends with a large-scale model, a giant ten-meter teak sculpture that resembles the skeleton of an old ship discovered at the bottom of the ocean.
 It leads to a spatial installation that allows personal thoughts on future mobility to be experienced in the present

 'Spheres' by Alfredo Häberli for BMW: Häberli refrains from dictating a single solution.
 Instead the designer examines the vessel, architecture and urban planning.
 Here roads expand into the skies, they spiral around one another with no clear direction so that the journey itself becomes the focus

 'Spheres' by Alfredo Häberli for BMW: Vessels aren't about dynamic driving alone, but offer enjoyment in the experience of travel - enjoyment in the now.
 Cities are built on sea, in the skies - it is a cinematic world evoking films like 'Gattaca' and 'The Fifth Element'

 'Spheres' by Alfredo Häberli for BMW: Karim Habib, Head of BMW design, explains the project.
 'For Alfredo mobility in the future is beyond cars, beyond aeroplanes.
 It is more about flying, coasting, gliding.
 He has visions of how cities can be,' he considers, pointing at an abstract vessel that is at once a boat, a glider, a spaceship.